sftrabbit/StackAnswers/documents/design.md

 *   The start screen should put content forward - new content, favourite content, etc. It should gradually come to know the user and present them with interesting content.
-*   At the top level, the action bar should display 'StackSync' and the StackSync logo.
+*   At the top level, the action bar should display 'Stack Answers' and the Stack Answers logo.
 *   A search action should be included in the action bar in all searchable sections.
 *   Make browsing the hierarchy of data easier by providing horizontal